Inflatable vs. Hard Paddleboards: Which one should you get?

 • Comfort: Inflatable boards offer a forgiving surface, kinder to your knees and ankles and easier on the feet over time.

 • Space-saving: Deflated, your board fits neatly in a bag – no roof racks or storage units needed.
-You can transport it inflated in have the means.
+You can transport it inflated if you have the means.
 However, I highly recommend an electric pump!

 Pros of Hard Paddleboards: